Mattress for Side Sleepers

 Edge support helps to keep the mattress firm and prevent it from sagging in the middle.
 A mattress with pretty great edge support also allows you to sleep close to the edge without feeling like you are going to roll off.
 This is especially important for side sleepers because it allows you to get the full benefit of the mattress surface.

 In addition to this, a mattress with good edge support will provide a consistent sleeping surface, regardless of where you sleep on the bed.
-This can help to reduce tossing and turning and improve the quality of your sleep.
+This can help reduce tossing and turning and improve the quality of your sleep.

 • Motion transfer